 Abstract¶

 The scientific author list has remained a linear, ordered sequence of names for over three centuries, despite radical changes in how research is conducted.
 This compression of multi-dimensional contributions into a one-dimensional ranking creates well-documented tensions: authorship disputes, invisibility of infrastructure contributors, and incentive structures that actively hinder collaborative team science.
 We present a multi-dimensional authorship framework that allows readers, institutions, and metrics systems to explore contributions along multiple axes simultaneously.
 Building on the CRediT (Contributor Roles Taxonomy) standard, our framework extends attribution with section-level contributions, project timelines, and rich author profiles.
 Critically, we reject the premise that any single author ordering is definitive.
-Instead, the reader can dynamically re-sort by alphabetical order, CRediT roles, number of roles, project join date, or institution.
+Instead, the reader can explore an interactive collaboration network that reveals shared-role connections between contributors, dynamically change visualizations or authorship order by CRediT roles and institution.
+Critically, the views can be centered around each individual.
 This paper simultaneously describes the framework and serves as a live demonstration: the interactive authorship display illustrates how rethinking author display can bring transparency, reduce conflict, and credit the diverse contributions that make modern science possible.

 Introduction¶